Community Detection and Stochastic Block Models: Recovery requirements

 where we recall that $\Omega_i=\{u \in [n] : X_u=i\}$. \end{definition}

-In other words, an algorithm solves detection if it divides the graph's vertices into two sets such that vertices from two different communities have different probabilities of being assigned to one of the sets.
+In other words, an algorithm solves weak recovery if it divides the graph's vertices into two sets such that vertices from two different communities have different probabilities of being assigned to one of the sets.
 With this definition, putting all vertices in one community does not detect, since $|\Omega_i\cap S|/|\Omega_i|=1$ for all $i \in [k]$.
 Further, in the symmetric SBM, this definition implies Definition \ref{detect-symm} provided that we fix the output:

-\begin{lemma} If an algorithm solves detection in the sense of Definition \ref{detect-gen} for a symmetric SBM, then it solves max-detection (or detection according to Decelle et al.'s definition), provided that we consider it as returning $k-2$ empty sets in addition to its actual output. \end{lemma} See \cite{colin3nips} for the proof.
-The above is likely to extend to other weakly symmetric SBMs, i.e., that have constant expected degree, but not all.
+\begin{lemma} If an algorithm solves weak recovery in the sense of Definition \ref{detect-gen} for a symmetric SBM, then it solves max-detection (or detection according to Decelle et al.\ \cite{decelle}), provided that we consider it as returning $k-2$ empty sets in addition to its actual output. \end{lemma} See \cite{colin3nips} for the proof.
+The above extends to other weakly symmetric SBMs, i.e., those that have constant expected degrees, but not all.

-Finally, note that our notion of detection requires to separate at least two communities $i,j \in [k]$.
-One may ask for a definition where two specific communities need to be separated: \begin{definition} Separation of communities $i$ and $j$, with $i,j \in [k]$, is solved in $\mathrm{SBM}(n,p,W)$ if for $(X,G)\sim \mathrm{SBM}(n,p,W)$, there exists $\e>0$ and an algorithm that takes $G$ as an input and outputs a partition of $[n]$ into two sets $(S,S^c)$ such that
+Finally, note that our notion of weak recovery requires us to separate at least two communities $i,j \in [k]$.
+One may ask for a definition where two specific communities need to be separated: \begin{definition} Separation of communities $i$ and $j$, with $i,j \in [k]$, is solvable in $\mathrm{SBM}(n,p,W)$ if for $(X,G)\sim \mathrm{SBM}(n,p,W)$, there exists $\e>0$ and an algorithm that takes $G$ as an input and outputs a partition of $[n]$ into two sets $(S,S^c)$ such that